-- August 17 The news analysis service Seriously Risky Business posts a comment that raises the question whether statements by Ukrainian cybersecurity official Victor Zhora and others, including Microsoft, may be overstating the true state of affairs involving cyber in Ukraine.
+August 17, 2022 - The news analysis service Seriously Risky Business posts a comment that raises the question whether statements by Ukrainian cybersecurity official Victor Zhora and others, including Microsoft, may be overstating the true state of affairs involving cyber in Ukraine.
 Under the header "Cyber War Crimes are Not a Thing," Tom Uren writes: "Some of Zhora's comments reinforced concerns this newsletter has held that the importance or impact of Russian cyber operations in Ukraine are being exaggerated."
 Uren continues: "There may well be Russian cyber operations that are war crimes, or contributed to war crimes, and they absolutely should be prosecuted.
-But we don't think that talking about them in isolation as 'cyber war crimes' is useful cyber operations are just a standard part of warfare nowadays and we wouldn't talk about 'air force war crimes' or 'navy war crimes'."
-(When Sanctioning Code Makes Sense by Tom Uren (substack.com)) - August 17 Cybersecurity firm Fortinet releases a report indicating that wiper malware has begun surfacing at an unprecedented rate, extending well beyond the Ukraine conflict to as many as 24 countries.
+But we don't think that talking about them in isolation as 'cyber war crimes' is useful - cyber operations are just a standard part of warfare nowadays and we wouldn't talk about 'air force war crimes' or 'navy war crimes'."
+(When Sanctioning Code Makes Sense - by Tom Uren (substack.com))

+August 17, 2022 - Cybersecurity firm Fortinet releases a report indicating that wiper malware has begun surfacing at an unprecedented rate, extending well beyond the Ukraine conflict to as many as 24 countries.
 Recorded Future's Insikt Group previously identified nine wipers in Ukraine, including WhisperKill, WhisperGate, HermeticWiper, IsaacWiper, CaddyWiper, and DoubleZero.
 But recently the trend has become a "truly global phenomenon," reports The Record.
 According to a Fortinet researcher, "We saw significant spillover from attacks against Ukraine.
 In many cases the main target was probably a Ukrainian organization, but due to the interconnectedness of the world, these attacks can easily affect other countries."
 Fortinet calls the trend "disturbing."
-(Fortinet: Use of wipers expanding beyond Ukraine to 24 countries The Record by Recorded Future) - August 16-17 Estonia faces "the most extensive cyber attacks it has faced since 2007," according to a tweet the next day by Luukas Ilves, undersecretary for digital transformation at Estonia's Ministry of Economic Affairs and Communications.
+(Fortinet: Use of wipers expanding beyond Ukraine to 24 countries - The Record by Recorded Future)

+August 16-17, 2022 - Estonia faces "the most extensive cyber attacks it has faced since 2007," according to a tweet the next day by Luukas Ilves, undersecretary for digital transformation at Estonia's Ministry of Economic Affairs and Communications.
 "With some brief and minor exceptions, websites remained fully available throughout the day.
 The attack has gone largely unnoticed in Estonia."
 Killnet claims responsibility, saying it was responding to the moving of a Soviet Tu-34 tank from its location in the town of Narva to a museum.
 The mention of 2007 is a reference to a major attack on Estonia, which followed the removal of Soviet-era war memorials from public view.
-(Estonia says it repelled major cyber attack after removing Soviet monuments | Reuters; Estonia's Battle Against a Deluge of DDoS Attacks Infosecurity Magazine (infosecurity-magazine.com)) - August 18 Finnish firm ICEYE, which describes itself as "the global leader in persistent monitoring with radar satellite imaging," announces it has signed a contract with the Serhiy Prytula Charity Foundation to provide Ukraine with the company's Synthetic Aperture Radar (SAR) satellite imaging capabilities.
-"As part of the agreement, ICEYE will transfer full capabilities of one of its SAR satellites already in orbit for the Government of Ukraine's use over the region.
-The SAR satellite will be operated by ICEYE.
-In addition, ICEYE will provide access to its constellation of SAR satellites, allowing the Ukrainian Armed Forces to receive radar satellite imagery on critical locations with a high revisit frequency."
-(ICEYE Signs Contract to Provide Government of Ukraine with Access to Its SAR Satellite Constellation)
+(Estonia says it repelled major cyber attack after removing Soviet monuments | Reuters; Estonia's Battle Against a Deluge of DDoS Attacks - Infosecurity Magazine (infosecurity-magazine.com))